- Full Description

 - Emphasizes writing code after the first chapter

 - Includes substantial examples relevant to intermediate users

 - Source Code/Downloads

-Please Login to submit errata.On page 19:In figure 1-4, the book refers to "void main".
+If you think that you've found an error in this book, please let us know by emailing to firstname.lastname@example.org .
+You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 19:In figure 1-4, the book refers to "void main".
 This is not a well defined entry point for a standard C program, as indicated by n1256.pdf section "184.108.40.206.1 Program startup".
 In other sections of the book "int main(void)" is used.
 I suggest returning int from the main function instead.

 On page 59:

 Step #5 on that page appears wrong and doesn't fit the example.

 Exercise 5.3 has an error in the source code.
 If you enter these five numbers separated by spaces "1.99 2.99 3.99 4.99 5.99" it will output $1.99 $2.99 $3.99 $4.98 $5.98".
 The last two numbers are wrong; they are missing one cent.